-When looking at the map of Holland, you may think that the province of Zeeland is pretty centrally located between the larger Dutch cities in the north and the Belgian cities Antwerp and Bruges in the south.
+When looking at a map of Holland, you may think that the province of Zeeland is pretty centrally located between the larger Dutch cities in the north and the Belgian cities Antwerp and Bruges in the south.
 But if you travel by public transport, Zeeland is not that easy to reach.
-Still, it is an amazing province to visit, for hikers as well as for those interested in historic cities and for beach bums.
+Still, it is an amazing province to visit, for hikers as well as for those interested in historical cities and for beach bums.
 I think that this may well be the prettiest province of the Netherlands, especially on a sunny day.
-If you don’t have much time to explore, hiking between Vlissingen and Zoutelande is a good option.
+If you don’t have much time to explore, hiking between Vlissingen and Zoutelande is a good and relatively easy to reach option.

 Hiking from Vlissingen to Zoutelande

 If you want to go hiking in Zeeland and you are travelling by public transport, the easiest area to visit is the peninsula of Zuid Beveland and Walcheren.
 Though this is one peninsula now, Walcheren was an island up to 1871, hence the two names.
 The larger towns Middelburg, Vlissingen and Goes are situated on this peninsula as well as the pretty tourist towns Domburg and Veere.
 This is the only peninsula of Zeeland that is accessible by train.
 So if you have only a limited amount of time, a hike from Vlissingen to Zoutelande is just perfect!

 Finding hiking trails in Zeeland

 - Zoutelande-Vlissingen/Souburg (GPS track available), a 19 km hike from Vlissingen Souburg to Zoutelande, or vice versa.
 If you want to shorten this trail a little, skip the Souburg part and start (or end) at Vlissingen railway station.
 Walk directly from the railway station to Vlissingen harbor via the locks and along the dike.
 Just follow the signs.